PAYMENT LIMITATIONS IN COMMUNITY-BASED CARE

-(G) The facility has provided the additional service for at least six months prior to the date on which the supplemented program contract will take effect.
-Additionally, SPD may approve supplemented program contracts to be effective prior to the date on which the facility will have provided the additional service for six months based on:
+(G) The facility has provided the additional service for at least six months prior to the date on which the supplemented program contract takes effect.
+Additionally, the Department may approve supplemented program contracts to be effective prior to the date on which the facility has provided the additional service for six months based on:

-(i) SPD experience of provider ability to provide the additional service;
+(i) The Department experience of provider ability to provide the additional service;

-(ii) The recommendation of the SPD and AAA local office staff; or
+(ii) The recommendation of the Department and AAA local office staff; or

 (iii) Unmet community need for the additional services to be offered under the contract.

-(H) The facility can identify, at the time of application for the supplemented program contract, the additional costs that the facility will incur to deliver the additional services.
-The facility shall include, at a minimum, the additional staffing and training costs it will incur as a result of delivery of the additional services.
+(H) The facility may identify, at the time of application for the supplemented program contract, the additional costs the facility incurs to deliver the additional services.
+The facility shall include, at a minimum, the additional staffing and training costs it incurs as a result of delivery of the additional services.

-(b) SPD will evaluate the information submitted by the facility, and may authorize a contracted payment amount.
+(b) The Department must evaluate the information submitted by the facility, and may authorize a contracted payment amount.

 (c) A contract may be renewed at the appropriate payment rate on an annual basis for a facility that continues to meet the criteria stated in section (1)(a) of this rule.

-(A) At the time of the request for renewal, or at any other time SPD requests, the facility shall provide SPD with information on actual costs incurred in delivery of the additional services.
-Information provided by the facility shall be in the format prescribed by SPD and shall, at a minimum, include the costs of staffing the additional services and of training for direct care staff.
+(A) At the time of the request for renewal, or at any other time the Department requests, the facility shall provide the Department with information on actual costs incurred in delivery of the additional services.
+Information provided by the facility shall be in the format prescribed by the Department and shall, at a minimum, include the costs of staffing the additional services and of training for direct care staff.

-(B) SPD will evaluate the information submitted by the facility, and may re-authorize a contracted payment amount.
+(B) The Department must evaluate the information submitted by the facility, and may re-authorize a contracted payment amount.

-(d) The supplemented program contract rate may be increased only if the Legislative Assembly authorizes SPD to do so and appropriates to SPD the funds needed to pay the increase.
+(d) The supplemented program contract rate may be increased only if the Legislative Assembly authorizes the Department to do so and appropriates the funds needed to pay the increase.

 (3) CONSISTENT REVENUE CONTRACTS.
-SPD may authorize a service payment rate not included in the rate schedule for Residential Care Facilities, Assisted Living Facilities and Adult Foster Homes that request a consistent revenue rate pursuant to a written contract with SPD.
+The Department may authorize a service payment rate not included in the rate schedule for Residential Care Facilities, Assisted Living Facilities and Adult Foster Homes that request a consistent revenue rate pursuant to a written contract with the Department.

-(a) In a consistent revenue contract, SPD establishes a uniform service payment rate for all individuals.
-The uniform service payment rate is equivalent to the average service payment rate that SPD would pay under the rate schedule.
-In no case will the consistent revenue contract payment exceed the average amount that SPD would have paid to the facility under the rate schedule.
+(a) In a consistent revenue contract, the Department establishes a uniform service payment rate for all individuals.
+The uniform service payment rate is equivalent to the average service payment rate the Department pays under the rate schedule.
+In no case shall the consistent revenue contract payment exceed the average amount the Department pays to the facility under the rate schedule.

 (b) A provider must request a consistent revenue contract in writing.
 The request must include the suggested payment amount and justify the calculation of that amount by attaching copies of the most recent three full calendar months Provider Individual Summary Form.

-(A) If a request for a consistent revenue contract and the required justification are received by SPD on or before the 15th of the month, the consistent revenue contract payment amount will be effective for payment for services rendered on or after the first day of the month immediately following receipt of the request.
+(A) If a request for a consistent revenue contract and the required justification are received by the Department on or before the 15th of the month, the consistent revenue contract payment amount is effective for payment for services rendered on or after the first day of the month immediately following receipt of the request.

-(B) If a request for a consistent revenue contract and the required justification are received by SPD after the 15th of the month, the consistent revenue contract payment amount will be effective for payment for services rendered on or after the first day of the second month following receipt of the request.
+(B) If a request for a consistent revenue contract and the required justification are received by the Department after the 15th of the month, the consistent revenue contract payment amount is effective for payment for services rendered on or after the first day of the second month following receipt of the request.

-(c) A consistent revenue contract may be terminated by the facility by providing 30 days written notice to SPD.
-If a consistent revenue contract is terminated, service payments for individuals will be made in accordance with the rate schedule.
+(c) A consistent revenue contract may be terminated by the facility by providing 30 days written notice to the Department.
+If a consistent revenue contract is terminated, service payments for individuals are made in accordance with the rate schedule.

-(d) SPD may terminate a consistent revenue contract by providing 30 days written notice to the facility.
-If a consistent revenue contract is terminated, service payments for individuals will be made in accordance with the rate schedule.
+(d) The Department may terminate a consistent revenue contract by providing 30 days written notice to the facility.
+If a consistent revenue contract is terminated, service payments for individuals are made in accordance with the rate schedule.

-(A) SPD will review facility casemix annually at contract renewal.
-The determination of average facility casemix will be based on the average service payment level to which SPD would have assigned individuals over the three calendar months that precede the determination.
+(A) The Department must review facility case mix annually at contract renewal.
+The determination of average facility case mix is based on the average service payment level to which the Department has assigned individuals over the three calendar months that precede the determination.

 (B) Notwithstanding section (3)(e)(A) of this rule, in the first year during which a facility is paid under a consistent revenue contract, the facility may request that the consistent revenue contract payment be recalculated after six months.
 The request must include the recommended payment amount and justification of that amount.

-(f) Service payment rate amounts paid under a consistent revenue contract will be increased as a result of legislatively approved increases at the same time and in the same way as are other facilities of the same licensure.
+(f) Service payment rate amounts paid under a consistent revenue contract are increased as a result of legislatively approved increases at the same time and in the same way as are other facilities of the same licensure.